 See how local Aboriginal people lived in this area through changing times.
 Environmental and social changes are reflected in the rock art and in the ground, where archaeologists have discovered evidence of many thousands of years of occupation.

-This is a collection of three main sites that include Burrungkuy (Nourlangie), Kuwarddewardde Lookout and Anbangbang Shelter.
+This is a collection of three main sites that include Burrungkuy (Nourlangie), Kunwarddewardde Lookout and Anbangbang shelter.

 Aboriginal people lived here in the wet seasons, harvesting a variety of plants, such as waterlilies, and as many as 70 types of animals including goanna, fish, freshwater mussels and birds.